milonmaze/privacy-terms-observatory-beta/www.snap.com/en-US/privacy/privacy-by-product.md

 Private Story.
 If you just want to share a Story with a select number of Friends, you can select the Private Story option.

-BFF Story.
-If you just want to share your Story with your Best Friends, you can select the BFF Story format.

 My Story - Friends.
 My Story Friends allows you to share a Story with all your Friends.
 Note, if you set your My Story Friends to be viewable by ‘Everyone’ in Settings, your My Story is considered public and may be visible to anyone.

 Shared Stories.
 Shared Stories are stories between you and a group of other Snapchatters.